KQM-git/TCL/docs/evidence/characters/geo/albedo.md

 Albedo's Skill does not get affected by Ningguang's Jade Screen buff, since Albedo cast the Skill before walking through the screen.

+**Significance:**
-**Signifiance:** Will help improve rotations to deal more damage.
+Will help improve rotations to deal more damage.
 In rotations, Albedo should only cast his Skill after getting buffed.

 ### Albedo's Elemental Skill Triggering is Pepega